-Students entering the Master of Engineering program in electrical engineering are expected to have a bachelor's degree in electrical engineering or a related field from an accredited institution.
-The exception is that Cooper Union undergraduates or alumni with an engineering degree in a major other than electrical engineering, including the Bachelor of Science of Engineering degree, would be considered for admission into the Master of Engineering program in electrical engineering if they have a demonstrated preparation for advanced studies in the field.
+Students entering the Master of Engineering program with a concentration in electrical engineering are expected to have a bachelor's degree in electrical engineering or a related field from an accredited institution.
+The exception is that Cooper Union undergraduates or alumni with an engineering degree in a major other than electrical engineering, including the Bachelor of Science of Engineering degree, would be considered for admission into the Master of Engineering program with a concentration in electrical engineering if they have a demonstrated preparation for advanced studies in the field.